 Now don’t get me wrong, I love competition, I want to win and I want my hard work to pay off just like everyone else.
 Those elements are still important to give us a reason to strive for something, but over time and some hard lessons, life has taught me that those elements are just guidelines along the journey.
 One major lesson that taught me to focus on the end goal, was my goat tying journey.

-It was a month before the first high school rodeo of my freshman year was scheduled that I decided I wanted to join the Iowa High School Rodeo Association.
+It was a month before the first high school rodeo of my freshman year that I decided I wanted to join the Iowa High School Rodeo Association.
 My parents were ecstatic, but my dad had one stipulation.
 He told me, “I’ll take you to the high school rodeos, but you’re going to be more than just a barrel racer!”
 So, a month before my first high school rodeo I took up goat tying.
 Surprisingly, it became my strongest event quickly and I began to really enjoy it.
 When my junior year rolled around, it was time to set some big goals in that event.
 The big goal: making it to the National High School Finals Rodeo!
 I was dedicated, I tied in the cold with baseball gloves, went to clinics, got lessons, watched videos and all the things.

 When I got to my first two high school rodeos of the season, I won them both by a full second!
 I was on cloud nine!
 The next rodeo came around and it didn’t go as well, nor did the next or the next.
 I went home to practice and practice some more.
 I had no doubts that I was putting in the time, but I couldn’t seem to get out of my head and back on the leaderboard.